 We have tested GATEway on two sets of topology data.
 Random networks, and Rocketfuel networks.
-While we also use random networks to validate GATEway these tests are omitted, primarily because of space restrictions, but also because they are consistent with, and add little to the findings on more realistic topologies.
+While we also use random networks to validate GATEway these tests are omitted, because they are consistent with and add little to the findings on more realistic topologies.

 The Rocketfuel topologies [37] consist of a large number of networks and their peering links mapped primarily using traceroutes.
-The network maps produced are not perfect, however, they represent the best current maps showing both the intra-domain and inter-domain topologies of a significant number of large networks.
+The network maps produced are not perfect, however, they represent the best current maps showing both the intra-domain and inter-domain topologies of a significant number of large networks, and we avoid some of the problems in these network maps by considering the networks at the Points-of-Presence (PoP) level.
 We concentrate on a group of tier-1 networks, based primarily in North America (though some have significant components in Europe, Asia and the Pacific).
 We choose these because they all peer with each other with multiple physical connections.
 In addition, these networks are the largest, and thus provide the best test of the scalability of GATEway.
 The result is that we consider 7 networks, which each interconnect resulting in 21 possible pairs on which to trial the method.
 Additionally, there is little point in trying to optimize routing for degree one nodes (there is only one link they can use), and so we eliminate such nodes from the networks under consideration.
-The networks used, and their parameters are shown in Table 1.
+The networks used are shown in Table 2, along with parameters such as the number of links and PoPs, which form the nodes in the graph.